This is the beginning of a series on kimchi. Kimchi is the food of my people. I love kimchi and if you’re reading this, I suspect you do too.

 In short, people needed food.
 They needed regular, reliable access to food.
 Not just some of the time.
-All the time.
-For thousands of years, people lived with this sense of urgency.
+ALL the time.
+For thousands of years, people lived with a sense of urgency.
 How do you keep vegetables from spoiling?
 How do you prevent meat from going bad?
 How do you preserve all the bounty that comes from a fall harvest?

 Kimchi was invented in this ancient quest for survival.
 Other cultures smoked, dried, cured, canned, or froze their food supply.
 Koreans did these things, too.
 But they also learned to ferment their food.
 In fact, Koreans became expert practitioners in the art of fermentation.

 Why fermentation?
 The miracles were many.

 Fermentation slowed down the decomposition process, giving vegetables a much longer shelf-life.
 A person could eat fermented food for a long, long time.
 During the harsh winters of the Korean peninsula, fermentation guaranteed steady, regular access to nutrient-dense food.

 Fermentation also provided excellent health benefits.
 By brining fresh vegetables with salt, bad bacteria died while good bacteria thrived.
 As a byproduct, fermented foods became naturally probiotic.
 That meant the growth of good gut bacteria, better digestion, and overall improved health.
 My parents used to tell me ad nauseam, kimchi is one of the healthiest foods on the planet.
 Now the rest of the world knows this truth!